iSaluki/phhs6/content/sixth/CompSci/Theory/Networking/NetworkSecurity.md

 - During the next visit, certain features of the website are loaded from this cache, speeding up access
 - A proxy server hides the IP address of a user, enhancing security

+#### Authentication

+- Authentication is used to provide access to trusted parties.
+The security is further strengthened using encryption.
+- To login to systems each user is provided with sets of usernames and passwords
+- The various sets of usernames and passwords are stored in a security file.
+If the user provides the correct set of usernames and passwords they are granted access.
+If they do not match, their access is refused.
+- Some systems may ask the user to enter only certain characters of the password to shield from potential keyloggers.

+##### Biometric Authentication

+- Biometrics refers to the authentication techniques that rely on measurable physical characteristics.
+- Some examples of such characteristics are fingerprint scans, retina scans, and face and voice recognition.

+#### Security protocols

+- SSL and TLS are two protocols that ensure communication between the user and the webserver is encrypted.
+- Browsers typically display a padlock when this kind of connection is active.